NIKT-UDIT/udit/udit-cfp.md

 + Potential to stimulate discussion on teaching and learning
 + Importance
     - Does the paper bring new knowledge to the community?
-    - Does the paper deal with important issues in IT or society more broadly?
+    - Does the paper deal with important issues in IT education or society more broadly?
-    - Can the results be generalized?
+    - Can the results be generalised?
       How useful are the results for teachers of other courses at other universities?
 + Scholarly quality
     - Are the goals and research questions clearly stated?
-    - Are the methods clearly states?
+    - Are the methods clearly stated?
     - Are the results clearly formulated and justified in light of existing literature and/or empirical results?
     - Are the conclusions clear?